AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 BiocManager::install(c("SingleR", "CellChat", "Seurat"))
 ```

 •     Input data: a Seurat object with:

       •     Annotated cell types in meta.data$final_cell_types

       •     Expression layers including data and counts

 ---

 ## Usage
       1. Clone the repository:

 ```
 git clone https://github.com/AmberBozward/SNH_AIH_spatial_transcriptomics.git
 cd spatial-figures
 ```

       2. Place your preprocessed Seurat/CosMx object in data/:

 ```r
 data/seurat_obj_processed.rds
 ```

       3. Run the combined plotting script in R:

 ```r
 source("scripts/combined_plots.R")
 ```

       4. Check the figures/ folder for all generated outputs:
       •     UMAPs

       •     Barplots

       •     Boxplots

       •     Heatmaps

       •     Dotplots

       •     CellChat network plots

 ---

 ## Customisation

       •     Modify genes for plots: Edit the genes_to_plot vector in the script for boxplots and dotplots.

       •     Change cell types: Ensure final_cell_types contains the desired annotations for coloring and subsetting.

 ---

+## Approximate run time for a CosMx Seurat object

+The following estimates are based on running an R session in the Birmingham BlueBEAR supercomputing resources with 72 cores (each core allocates 4GB memory).

+A Seurat object containing the centroids, segmentation and molecules data in the images slot:

+      •     Reading the object from the directory onto the R session ~ 6 mins

+      •     Integrating the data on individual samples using Harmony ~ 90 mins

+      •     Plotting single molecules spatially ~ 3 mins

+      •     All other plots that do not use the molecules slot ~ 1-2 mins

+---